-Samuel Clarke’s Scripture Doctrine of the Trinity did not go unnoticed; it sparked lasting debate in the church of England and led to the acceptance of Clarke’s scriptural trinitarianism- effectively identical to that of the Homoians of the fourth century, and in keeping with the orthodoxy of the ante-nicene church fathers- among many in the Church of England, as well as within various non-conformist churches.
+Samuel Clarke’s Scripture Doctrine of the Trinity did not go unnoticed; it sparked lasting debate in the church of England and led to the acceptance of Clarke’s scriptural trinitarianism- effectively identical to that of the Homoians of the fourth century, and in keeping with the theology of the ante-nicene church fathers- among many in the Church of England, as well as within various non-conformist churches.
 English Presbyterianism bears a strong classical trinitarian legacy during the 18th century, and Clarke’s scriptural ideas also found a home in English Baptist churches.
-The following statement of faith is taken from one of many classical trinitarian works written during this era.
+The following statement of faith is taken from one of many unitarian works written during this era.

 Taken from George Williams’ An Attempt to Restore the Supreme Worship of God the Father Almighty, 1764.
 Available on Google Books here.